raceychan/ididi/README.md

     resource = await scope.resolve(Resource)
 ```

+> [!NOTE]
+> `dg.node` will leave your class/factory untouched, i.e., you can use it just like it is not decorated.

 #### Contexted Scope

 You can use dg.use_scope to retrive most recent scope, context-wise, this allows your to have